 Object of the Game

 There are two levels: MAIN GAME and ADVANCED GAME.
-The main game uses straight
+The main game uses straightcard swapping, whilst the advanced game introduces THE TWIST which makes Bedlameven more addictive.

 Preparing to Play

 A dealer is chosen by common consent.
-From the pack the dealer takes the same
+From the pack the dealer takes the samenumber of each Picture Card as there are players.
+There are EIGHT differentkinds of Picture Card:-

 - Palm Tree